expo/expo/packages/expo-firebase-analytics/README.md

      * We can use this information later to compare against other events.
      */
     screen: 'profile',
-    purpose: "Viewing more info on a user",
+    purpose: 'Viewing more info on a user',
   });
 }
 ```